valkey-io/valkey-io.github.io/CONTRIBUTING-BLOG-POST.md

 Before you begin, it’s a good idea to setup an environment to write, test, and contribute your blog post.
 First, [fork the website repo](https://github.com/valkey-io/valkey-io.github.io), then clone the website to your local environment.
-The general workflow is to write your post locally in a branch, confirm that it looks the way you want , then contribute your changes as a pull request.
+The general workflow is to write your post locally in a branch, confirm that it looks the way you want, then contribute your changes as a pull request.

 The README has instructions on how to get up-and-running with Zola, the software used to build and test the website.